kids aren't failing

 Behavior as information

 Not a moral failing.
 Not a motivation problem.
-Data about what the system is doing — or not doing.
+Data about what the system is doing (or not).

 Real understanding, not quiet compliance

+Regulation is not compliance.
 Quiet isn’t calm.
-Still isn’t regulated.
 Finished work isn’t understanding.
 Success actually means something.

 Tools.
 Not fixes.